The challenging yet insanely rewarding experience of hiking Volcan Acatenango, near Antigua, Guatemala.

 So even though I was the slowest one, we still had an overall faster pace than any other group Miguel has led before.

-We had passed through three different ecosystems on the way up, and the changing scenery throughout the hike distracted me from my suffering a little bit.
+We had passed through three different ecosystems on the way up.
+The changing scenery throughout the hike distracted me from my suffering a little bit.

-The hike began in Oak Forest filled with flowers and corn fields, then turned into Cloud Forest filled with thick humidity and jungle vines, then turned into Sub-Alpine Forest filled with drier air and pine trees.
+The hike began in Oak Forest filled with flowers and corn fields.
+Then, the scenery turned into Cloud Forest filled with thick humidity and jungle vines.
+Finally, it turned into Sub-Alpine Forest filled with drier air and pine trees.

 When the volcano did erupt, billows of black smoke would hurtle into the air as thundering booms echoed around us.